liwentran/csf-angthow1-ltran29/csf_assign03/README.txt

 Store misses: 1565
 Total cycles: 14595405

-We conclude that LRU is better for performance because it requires less cycles.
+We conclude that LRU is better for performance because it requires less cycles and there are less misses in both load and store.